unoplatform/uno/doc/articles/uno-development/debugging-uno-ui.md

 To build and run:
 - In a shell in the `src/Uno.UI` folder, run `msbuild /r Uno.UI-vs4mac.sln`.
 This will make the nuget restore work properly.
-- Once done, in VS4Mac, run the `SampleApp.macOS` project, which will build the dependencies and the app itself.
+- Once done, in VS4Mac, run the `SampleApp.macOS` the project, which will build the dependencies and the app itself.

 ## Troubleshooting Source Generation